andrewskej/COMP5421/Assignment1/README.txt

 (d) nothing to report
 (e) nothing to report
-(f) this project was originally created in MacOS environment (via XCode), but final prepped(Readme, zip..) in Windows. therefore, the output_file_A1.txt contains the results from Mac OS.
+(f) this project was originally created in MacOS environment (via XCode), but final prepped(Readme, zip..) in Windows. therefore, the output_file_A2.txt contains the results from Mac OS.
 It was tested in both environment and should work in both without any problem, but please let me know if not.

+[Possible issue - troubleshooting]: the source file, "Seuss", sometimes changes ' this upperstrophe to unparse-able upperstrophe, when the text file was moved between mac and windows environment.
+If menu number 1 creates an error on windows environment, please kindly replace the Seuss.txt file.